nkadel/libtevent-0.14.x-srpm/README.md

 SRPM building tools for libtevent-0.9.x for runing Samba 4 on RHEL 6.

-This tool taken from the RHEL 6.4 release, without modification.
+This tool taken from the Fedora 29 release
 The set of tools need to be built and installed in the following order.

-	iniparser-3.1-srpm

 	libtalloc-2.1.x-srpm
 	libtdb-1.3.x-srpm
-	libldb-1.1.x-srpm
+	libldb-1.4.x-srpm
 	libtevent-0.9.x-srpm

 	samba-srpm